Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Results and discussion

-In order to determine the surface coverages that match best the experimental XRR curves obtained at various bulk concentrations, we performed a systematic comparison with the theoretical XRR curves computed for the different $\Gamma$ values.
-The fit quality $F$ of each $\Gamma$ value was the deviation between the experimental and theoretical XRR curves (\autoref{eq:fitquality}) after applying to the latter an adjustable flat background not captured by the theoretical curves. \autoref{fig:xrr_best_fit_example_c12eo6} shows the overlay of a representative experimental XRR curve (\ce{C12EO6}, $c=\qty{10}{\micro M}$) with theoretical XRR curves for three different $\Gamma$ values, of which only one achieves a good fit quality, while the two others fail to reproduce the experimental data.
+where $R_{\text{MD}}(q_z)$ is the reflectivity curve corresponding to the MD-derived electron density profile, $s$ is a scaling factor to account for imperfect normalization of the lab reflectometer, and $I_{\text{bg}}$ is a constant background.
+The exponential factor is a roughening correction explained below.
+The fit quality $F$ of each $\Gamma$ value was the mean squared deviation between the experimental and theoretical XRR curves (Eq.~\ref{eq:fitquality}).
+Fig.~\ref{fig:c12eo6_bestfit_fitquality}A shows the overlay of a representative experimental XRR curve (\ce{C12EO6}, $c=\qty{10}{\micro M}$) with theoretical XRR curves for three different $\Gamma$ values, which exhibit considerable deviations from the experimental data.

-One aspect to be considered is the potential influence of inconsistent interface roughness in experiments and simulations on the comparison between the respective XRR curves.
-This is because the apparent amplitude of capillary wave roughness not only depends on the interface tension, but also on the in-plane length scale at which the interface is probed~\cite{Braslau1985, mitrinovic1999x}.
-This length scale may be effectively smaller in the simulation box than in the experiment, depending on the coherence length of the X-ray beam.
-We therefore consider the effect of elevated roughness in the theoretical reflectivity curves, implemented by convoluting the MD-derived electron density profiles (Eq.~\ref{eq:convolution}) with a Gaussian function of width $\sigma$ (Eq.~\ref{eq:g}), where $\sigma$ ranges from \qtyrange{0}{0.4}{\nano\meter} in 8 steps.
-The resulting smearing-out of the electron density profile and, in turn, the influence of this procedure on the theoretical XRR curves are shown in the Supporting Information (Fig.~S1).
+An important aspect to be considered in this comparison is the influence of the interface roughness, to which one major contribution is the thermally-induced capillary wave (CW) roughness.
+In general, CW roughness has different magnitudes in the experiments and in the simulations, as explained in the Methods section.
+In brief, the magnitude increases with decreasing surface tension and with the probed in-plane length scale~\cite{Braslau1985, mitrinovic1999x, shen2024reconstructing}, which is different in the simulations (the box size) and in the experiments.
+Prior to the comparison with the experimental data, we therefore apply to the theoretical reflectivity curves an exponential factor $\exp{(-q_z^2\sigma^2)}$.
+This is equivalent to convoluting the electron density profiles with a Gaussian function of width $\sigma_{\Delta}$ chosen such that it reproduces the CW roughness $\sigma_{\text{XRR}}$ expected to occur on the length scale probed by XRR, for a given value of the surface tension:

-\autoref{fig:heatmap_c12eo6} shows an overview of the fit quality $F$ (\autoref{eq:fitquality}) of the theoretical XRR curves to the experimental XRR curves obtained at all \ce{C12EO6} bulk concentrations.
-For each concentration, $F$ was calculated systematically for all $\Gamma$ and $\sigma$ values and presented in the form of a heat map.
-The best-matching combination of $\Gamma$ and $\sigma$ at each concentration is indicated with a red grid point, while the uncertainty region, estimated as described in the Methods section, is surrounded by a black line.
-It can be seen that, for all bulk concentrations, the fit quality is best for $\sigma=0$, meaning that the interface roughness in the simulations does not significantly underestimate the effective roughness seen in the XRR experiments (We come back to this point in context with the GIXOS experiments presented later).